Libertyville High School

-The Brainerd Building, since demolished, was listed on the National Register of Historic Places.

 Libertyville High School, or LHS, is a public four-year high school located in Libertyville, Illinois, a northern suburb of Chicago, Illinois.
 Its campus is located on Butler Lake, at the intersection of Park Avenue (IL Rte 176) and Dawes Street.
 Together with Vernon Hills High School, it is part of Community High School District 128.

 History

 The school was founded as Libertyville Township High School in 1917.
 When it first opened there were 138 students from Libertyville and the surrounding towns, and seven teachers.
 The original building (the Brainerd Building, pictured below) was located at the corner of Brainerd and West Park Avenues.
 In July 2008, the Brainerd Building was named to the National Register of Historic Places for its role as the first four-year high school building in Central Lake County, and its over 80 subsequent years of continued use.
 With the opening of the Butler Lake Campus in 1956, the Brainerd Building served as the school's Freshman campus, requiring students to commute about a quarter mile by foot between the two campuses.
 With the growth in the student body from communities surrounding Libertyville, the school became known formally as "Libertyville Community High School" until the opening of Vernon Hills High School in 1999.
 With the opening of Vernon Hills High School, the Brainerd Building was phased out as the Freshman campus, and the entire student body was eventually consolidated at Butler Lake.
 Plans to rehabilitate it for community use were unsuccessful and, to make way for athletic fields, demolition of the building began December 2014.
 In 2003, Libertyville High School began a $9 million expansion project at the Butler Lake campus to add new offices, classrooms and an expansion of the school's music department.

 In the film Public Enemies, footage of the school's science lab, an office, the school's front entrance, and the locker rooms was filmed during spring break of March.
 The 2001 film New Port South was also filmed at Libertyville High School.
 Portions of the 2009 horror film The Unborn was filmed in the high school's locker rooms.